Nabin-me/Portfolio-V2/README.md

-# Portfolio-V2
+# Portfolio V2

-This is the second version of my personal portfolio to showcase all of my design works.
+Another year another Portfolio!
+This version is a much more focused but still rushed project where I have showcased some of my works through this portfolio site.

+## Features

+- Animated typing landing page
+- Smooth card animations
+- Easy navigation